 The Group has granted its franchisees the right to operate outlets under various brands for acquired periods and subject to the terms and conditions specified in the franchise agreements.
 The agreements are renewable at the option of the Group.
 The agreements provide for an initial franchise fee payable upon execution of the agreements.
 The non-refundable initial franchise fee payment covers the renovation of franchisee's unit, signage, promotional materials and equipment.
-Franchise fees recognized as part of "Revenue" in the consolidated statements of comprehensive income amounted to ₱13.2 million, ₱33.0 million and ₱36.1 million in 2020, 2019 and 2018, respectively (see Note 18).
+Franchise revenue recognized as part of "Revenue" in the consolidated statements of comprehensive income amounted to P6.3 million, P13.2 million and P33.0 million in 2021, 2020 and 2019, respectively (see Note 18).